 Quitman West End Cemetery

-Created in 1859 as historic Quitman, GA's first cemetery, West End Cemetery is the final resting place of over 460 citizens of Brooks County, many of whom had significant roles in both county and national history.
+Created in 1859 as historic Quitman's first cemetery, West End Cemetery is the final resting place of over 460 citizens of Brooks County, many of whom had significant roles in both county and national history.

 Ironically, the best-known residents of the cemetery are the 17 nameless Confederate soldiers buried here.
 Often referred to as a Confederate graveyard, only 50 of the graves belong to soldiers and veterans of the War Between the States.
 A memorial service in their honor has taken place at the cemetery every year since 1869.